eldang/osm_export_import/OSM_tags.md

 NB: This is based only on analysis of extracts imported from Geofabrik.
 As far as I know the tags are identical to planet.osm's, but I haven't checked.
 I think the layer structure is actually defined by osm2pgsql rather than the data source.

-I'm starting out by looking at an area including part of Nairobi and rural territory to the East of it - https://www.openstreetmap.org/#map=12/-1.3126/36.9439 - and comparing that map with the data I've imported from Geofabrik and other data imported from WeoGeo.
+I'm starting out by looking at an area including part of Nairobi and rural territory to the East of it - https://www.openstreetmap.org/#map=12/-1.3126/36.9439 - and comparing that map with the data I've imported from Geofabrik's OSM extracts and other data they had prepackaged as Shapefiles.

 ## Useful links: